yoosofan/prezentprogramo/docs/presentations.rst

 -------------------------

-If you want to use a `custom docutils directive`_, you'll want to run bildumilo in the same process where you register your directive.
+If you want to use a `custom docutils directive`_, you'll want to run prezentprogramo in the same process where you register your directive.
 For example, you can create a custom startup script like the following:

 .. code:: python